 Address: 200 N Prom, Seaside, OR 97138

-They have mock tide pools where you and your children are free to gently touch the small creatures and plants inside.
+They have mock tide pools where you and your children can gently touch the small creatures and plants.
 While it’s not a long experience, it is a good one that will entertain and educate all ages.
 Find the Seaside Aquarium website here.

 8. Get the Seaside Inverted Experience